 Inferolateral Trunk (ILT):

-The ILT arises as a single trunk or a collection of vessels from the lataral aspect of the cavernous carotid artery region.
-It usually supplies adjacent dura and cranial nerves and has extensive anastomoses with the extracranial circulation, particulary branches of the IMAX and middle meningeal artery as well as ophthalmic artery.
-It is a remnant of the primitive dorsal ophthalmic artery.
+The ILT arises as a single trunk or a collection of vessels from the lateral aspect of the horizontal cavernous carotid artery segment.
+It usually supplies adjacent dura and cranial nerves, and has extensive anastomoses with branches of the IMAX, middle and accessory meningeal arteries, ophthalmic arteries and the nearby MHT.
+Embryologically it can be considered as a remnant of the primitive dorsal ophthalmic artery (allowing for much debate in this neck of woods).
 The ILT and adult ophthalmic arteries are primary routes of ICA reconstitution following proximal ICA occlusion.
 The importance of understanding ECA-ICA collaterals of the ILT is paramount.

 Figure 1: ILT and important anastomoses: